AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 An *inline forest* is the set of inline trees that are in effect for a benchmark run.
 There is one inline tree for each method executed.

-A inline tree X is a *subtree* of an inline tree Y if Y contains all the inlines in X and possibly more.
+An inline tree X is a *subtree* of an inline tree Y if Y contains all the inlines in X and possibly more.
 A tree X is a *proper parent* of Y if Y contains just one extra inline.